HanerKM/Eye-Movement/README.md

 ## How to run
 To get this code to work on your machine, fork the repository to your GitHub then clone it to your local machine.
 ## Project Improvement Opportunities
 This was an exercise for my bootcamp.
-I may, in the future, come back and create a better environment and update the canvas.
+I may, in the future, come back and create a better environment and update the visuals.

 ## Project License
 The MIT License (MIT)